HarryMumford/MareBnB/README.md

 As a lodger
 So I can select a place to stay
 I want to view a list of spaces

+As a user
+So I can interact with the website
+I want to be able to register

+As a user
+So other people can't use my account
+I want to log out

+As a user
+So I can continue my previous activity
+I want to login
 ```

 ## Database setup